Java Client Programming

 The MATLAB® Production Server™ Java client API allows you to evaluate MATLAB functions deployed on remote servers using native Java data.
-The Java client API offers two workflows for client-server communication.

-In an on-premise MATLAB
+In an on-premises MATLAB

 Production Server installation, the client APIs are located in